databricks/cli/README.md

 docker pull ghcr.io/databricks/cli:latest
 ```

 Example of how to run the CLI using the docker image.
-[TODO: Link docs here once live.]:
+More documentation is available at https://docs.databricks.com/dev-tools/bun.dles/airgapped-environment.html
 ```
 docker run -e DATABRICKS_HOST=$YOUR_HOST_URL -e DATABRICKS_TOKEN=$YOUR_TOKEN ghcr.io/databricks/cli:latest current-user me
 ```